Abraham-J/LostInSpace/README.md

         Warp Drive.
 Unable to repair.
 This is the last thing you need to win the game.
 (5% chance)
     TYPE: Other (70% chance)
         Scrap Metal.
 Can be for in debris(50% chance).
-Sells for $40 Energy Conduit        Can be found in debris(10% chance).
-Sells for $350 Space Dust              Can find in debris(40% chance).
+Sells for $40 Space Rock              Can find in debris(40% chance).
 Can Extract for $100.
 Sells for $50.
             Gold                     Extracted from Dust.
 40% chance.
 Sells for $250.
-            Rock                    Extracted from Dust.
+            Dust                    Extracted from Dust.
 60% chance.
 Sells for $75.
     TYPE: Usable
         Deflector Array.
 Can be bought for $400.
 Increases Shields(+5 until max) Party-in-a-box.
 Can be bought for $100.
 Increases Morale(+10 until max).